hashicorp/nomad/website/source/docs/job-specification/restart.html.md

   `interval` is reached.
 This is the default behavior.

 - `"fail"` - Instructs the scheduler to not attempt to restart the task on failure.
-This mode is useful for non-idempotent jobs which are not safe to simply restart.
+This mode is useful for non-idempotent jobs which are unlikely to succeed after a few failures.